 Simulation#

-Michael Pyrcz, Professor, The University of Texas at Austin#
+Michael J. Pyrcz, Professor, The University of Texas at Austin

-Twitter | GitHub | Website | GoogleScholar | Book | YouTube | LinkedIn#
+Twitter | GitHub | Website | GoogleScholar | Geostatistics Book | YouTube | Applied Geostats in Python e-book | Applied Machine Learning in Python e-book | LinkedIn

-This is a tutorial for / demonstration of Spatial Simulation with Sequential Gaussian Simulation (SGSIM) with a 2D map example.
+This chapter is a tutorial for / demonstration of Spatial Simulation with Sequential Gaussian Simulation (SGSIM) with a 2D map example.

 • sequential Gaussian simulation is a common geostatistical method for calculating spatial models with an appropriate level of heterogeneity